ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 During those three weeks, I made a decision that would have seemed impossible just months before: I halted all my own procedures.
 The scheduled augmentations that would have pushed my cognitive capabilities even higher were cancelled.
 I couldn't risk crossing the Intelligence Horizon myself, not when I might be the only one who could understand what was happening to our species.

-Such irony!
 For years, I had been among the most enthusiastic advocates for human augmentation.
 Now, faced with the mathematical certainty of what lay beyond the Horizon, I found myself choosing limitation over transcendence, fear over progress.

 The procedure was scheduled for a Tuesday morning.
 I spent the previous night in my study, running final calculations, hoping to find some error in my analysis that would prove the Intelligence Horizon was a statistical artifact rather than a genuine threat.
 But the mathematics remained stubbornly consistent.
 Every model, every projection, every scenario pointed toward the same conclusion: once Lydia crossed that threshold, I would lose her.